 The national courts in each EU country are responsible for ensuring proper application of EU law in the country.
 However, there is a risk of different interpretations of EU law by the courts in different countries.

 To prevent this, a procedure for preliminary rulings can be started.
-If the national court has doubts in the interpretation or validity of an act of EU law can – and sometimes must – seek the advice of the ECJ.
+If the national court has doubts about the interpretation or validity of an act of EU law can – and sometimes must – seek the advice of the ECJ.

 Action for failure to fulfill obligations – brought against the governments of the EU Member States in relation to non-compliance with EU law.